-- the Certificate for Burial or Cremation (a green square form known as ‘the Green Form’) which you should hand to us if we are organisation the cremation for you
+The Registrar will email the Certificate for Burial or Cremation (a green square form known as ‘the Green Form’) directly to the funeral director.

 If the death has been reported to a coroner you can’t register the death until the coroner gives permission.

 For contact details of local register offices in Richmond, Kingston, Surrey and SW London read our blog Registering a death at a register office.